-Step 4: If ducted air is connected, loosen hose clip and remove the flexible hose from the burner.
+Step 4: If fresh air is connected, slacken hose clip and remove the flexible hose from the burner.

-Step 5: Loosen the set screw on the burner support casting to enable the burner to be removed from the radiant tube.
+Step 5: loosen the set screw on the burner support casting to enable the burner to be removed from the radiant tube.

-Step 6: Remove the burner and position in a safe area to prevent the burner or its attached components from falling to the ground.
+Step 6: Remove the burner and position in a safe area to prevent the burner or components attached to the burner from falling to the ground.